superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 So you want your application continuously deployed to Fly.io from its GitHub repository.
 Let's work through setting up an application for just that.

 We'll start with an application from one of our other examples, [go-example](https://github.com/fly-apps/go-example).
-It's a simple lightweight app, built with a Dockerfile.
+It's a simple lightweight app that displays the Fly.io region that served the request.

 We'll speed-run through the steps needed to make the go-example app automatically deploy to Fly.io from GitHub and then we'll loop back for a longer look at some of the steps.